Bluedot-Innovation/documentation/docs/integrations/Attentive/Curbside experience.md

 Link to Now Ready for the order registered

-When using the Bluedot’s Wave API to register an order,  the fields `firstName`, `lastName` and `orderId` are required.
+When using the Rezolve's Wave API to register an order,  the fields `firstName`, `lastName` and `orderId` are required.
 Rezolve will take care of generating and then passing the `nowReadyUrl` to Attentive.
 If you’re using one of our order management integrations (i.e. Olo) Rezolve takes care of passing these fields to Attentive.

 Important Notes
 ---------------